AEsir364/AEsir364/README.md

 I have a strong interest in **mobile (Android)** and **web development**, along with knowledge in **computer networks** and **PC maintenance**.
 I'm constantly looking to improve my skills and collaborate on impactful projects.

+👯 I'm open to collaborating on interesting projects and exploring new opportunities in software development.

 ### 🛠️ Technologies and Tools

 Here are some of the technologies and tools I have experience with: